Plugins & Lifecycle

 The application lifecycle runs in this order:

-1. Warmup (sequential) — plugins prepare resources, register routes
+1. Configure (sequential) — plugins prepare resources, register routes

 2. Build DI (if providers) — validate graph, resolve singletons